|(Backgammon, in Jerusalem)|

 Here is Baylor University philosopher and jurisprudential scholar Francis Beckwith’s logical (not religious) argument against abortion.
 (See Beckwith, Defending Life: A Moral and Legal Case Against Abortion Choice.)

-Beckwith’s argument does not depend on any particular religious beliefs.
+Beckwith’s argument does not depend on religious beliefs.
 I think it’s a good argument to use in my logic classes because logical arguments are to be non-emotive.
 The abortion argument can get very emotional!

 FRANCIS BECKWITH’S LOGICAL ARGUMENT AGAINST ABORTION